Go Back

 • Repeat with the remaining dough.
 In your baking tin, you should have four rows of three dough balls.
 Make sure that they are spaced equally apart.

-• Cover the tin loosely with clingfilm & leave to rise at room temperature for 1 hour.
-The dough should have risen & the dough balls will just be touching.
+• Cover the tin loosely with clingfilm & leave to rise at room temperature for 45 minutes - 1 hour.
+The dough should have risen by almost double & the dough balls will just be touching.

-• Once the dough is well risen, whisk together the egg & milk for the egg wash.
-Brush this all over the top of the dough then sprinkle over the sesame seeds.
+• Once the dough is well risen, whisk together the egg & milk for the egg wash then brush a good layer over the top of the dough and sprinkle with the sesame seeds.

-• Bake in the preheated oven for 25-30 minutes, until a deep golden brown.
+• Bake the dough balls in the preheated oven for 25-30 minutes, until they're a deep golden brown.

-• To remove the bread from the tin, run a palette knife around the outside & in between each bun.
+• Let the dough balls cool for 5-10 minutes then serve!
+To remove the bread from the tin, run a palette knife around the outside & in between each bun.
 You will then be able to pull the bread out with your hands.

 Notes